casper-network/docs-1.5.X/source/docs/casper/operators/becoming-a-validator/change-bid-public-key.md

 1. `node-address` - An IP address of a peer on the network.
 The default port of nodes' JSON-RPC servers on Mainnet and Testnet is 7777.
 2. `secret-key` - The file name containing the secret key of the account paying for the Transaction.
 3. `chain-name` - The chain-name to the network where you wish to send the Transaction.
 For Mainnet, use _casper_.
 For Testnet, use _casper-test_.
 4. `payment-amount` - The payment for the Transaction in motes.
-This entry point call needs 5 CSPR for node version [2.0.0](https://github.com/casper-network/casper-node/blob/release-2.0.0/resources/production/chainspec.toml).
+This entry point call needs 5 CSPR.
 5. `session-hash` - Hex-encoded hash of the stored auction contract, which depends on the network you are using.
 For Casper's Mainnet and Testnet, the hashes are as follows:

 -   **Testnet**: `hash-93d923e336b20a4c4ca14d592b60e5bd3fe330775618290104f9beb326db7ae2`